maniartech/gotime/review-n-enhancments.md

 - Naming conventions are now consistent and clear
 - All missing function pairs (including quarters, hours, minutes, seconds) are implemented
 - No hard-coded special cases remain in algorithms
-- 100% test coverage with 400+ automated test cases
+- 100% test coverage with 238 comprehensive test executions across all packages:
+  - Main package: 225 test executions (67 main tests, 143 table-driven cases, 15 examples, 35 benchmarks)
+  - Internal cache package: 2 test executions
+  - Internal idfs package: 11 test executions
 - All tests are table-driven for maintainability
 - Comprehensive Godoc and API documentation for all public functions